The Directors are pleased to present the 58th annual report and

 1988, is annexed hereto and forms part of the report.

-Haskins & Sells, who being eligible, offer themselves for
+General Meeting and being eligible, offer themselves for reappointment.

 the Companies Act, 1956, appointed M/s.
 Nalin I. Mehta, Cost

 Accountants, as cost auditors of the Company to carry out the audit of

 the cost accounts relating to organic and inorganic chemicals of the

 Company for the Financial year 2015, subject to approval of Central

 Government, if any.
 The cost audit report for the Financial year 2013

 Pursuant to provisions of Section 204 of the Companies Act, 2013, the